FoolScript/fools-chat/README.md

-# Crashify VS Code Extension
+# FoolScript VS Code Extension

-Crashify is a powerful VS Code chat extension designed to generate crash course style documentation for any programming language.
+FoolScript is a powerful VS Code chat extension designed to generate crash course style documentation for any programming language.
 It integrates seamlessly with the GitHub Copilot chat window, providing quick and easy access to language-specific information and code examples.

 ## Features

-- **Multi-Language Support**: Crashify automatically detects the [language](https://code.visualstudio.com/docs/languages/identifiers) of your active file and provides language-specific assistance.
+- **Multi-Language Support**: FoolScript automatically detects the [language](https://code.visualstudio.com/docs/languages/identifiers) of your active file and provides language-specific assistance.
 - **Crash Course Documentation**: Quickly generate concise, informative documentation for various programming concepts.
-- **Interactive Chat Interface**: Communicate with Crashify using natural language within the Copilot chat window.
+- **Interactive Chat Interface**: Communicate with FoolScript using natural language within the Copilot chat window.
 - **Code Examples**: Get relevant code snippets and examples for better understanding.

 ### Available Commands

-Crashify offers a variety of commands to generate documentation and code examples:
+FoolScript offers a variety of commands to generate documentation and code examples:

 #### Basic Concepts
 - `/class`: Get a crash course on classes in the current language